COVESA/dlt-daemon/doc/dlt_for_developers.md

 variable, the user can specify log level for contexts that will be used on library startup.

-For example, an application “EXA1” has two contexts “CON1” and “CON2”.
-For “CON1” log level DEBUG and for “CON2” log level VERBOSE shall be used.
+For example, an application "EXA1" has two contexts "CON1" and "CON2".
+For "CON1" log level DEBUG and for "CON2" log level VERBOSE shall be used.
 The following has to be exported to configure the library:

+> export DLT\_INITIAL\_LOG\_LEVEL="EXA1:CON1:5;EXA1:CON2:6"

+If the log level of all applications and contexts shall be initialized, then:

+> export DLT\_INITIAL\_LOG\_LEVEL="::2"

+If the log level for all contexts of application "EXA1" shall be initialized, then:

+> export DLT\_INITIAL\_LOG\_LEVEL="EXA1::2"

+If the log level of context "CON1" shall be initialized, then:

-> export DLT\_INITIAL\_LOG\_LEVEL=”EXA1:CON1:5;EXA1:CON2:6”
+> export DLT\_INITIAL\_LOG\_LEVEL=":CON1:2"

 ### Local print mode